carloseag1234/control_project_1/README.md

 # control_project_1
-this repository is for a control project is a linear movement machine
+this repository is for a control project
+The project consist in a linear movement machine